surniaulula/wpsso-google-merchant-feed/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a check for a missing "image_link" in the Google Merchant Feeds when editing a product.
+	* Added a check for a missing "image_link" in the Google merchant feeds when editing a product.
 * **Bugfixes**
 	* None.
 * **Developer Notes**